palixir/wabe/packages/wabe-documentation/docs/documentation/file/index.md

 }
 ```

-Example to create a file :
+Example to create a file providing a File object :

 ```ts
 const formData = new FormData();